newaetech/ChipShover/README.md

 ### Low-Resolution Stage

 The low-resolution stage uses a CNC frame fairly widely available on AliExpress and similar.
 With this version you must buy the stage yourself - the size and lowish cost of the stage makes it not worth carrying for NewAE!
+The cost is significantly lower, with more hassle in the purchasing process and somewhat lower resolution and specifications on the resulting table.

 ## Interposers